GauravSModi/Useify-Marketplace/README.md

 # Useify-Marketplace

 ## Description
-- Android classifieds app that can be used for buying and selling used items, offering services, and more
+- Android classifieds app that can be used for buying and selling used items, offer services, and more

 ## Components and Technologies:
 - Developed using **Android SDK (Kotlin)**